This article is part of a larger series on General Liability Insurance.

 While a medical expense is included in general liability insurance coverage limits, this is considered no-fault insurance and covers medical bills and first aid to those who obtain bodily injury while on-premises.
 It covers reasonable expenses subject to the medical expenses limit on the policy.
 When a claim occurs, the aggregate limit is diminished by the claim amount.

 Medical Expense Example

 Assume that you have a general aggregate limit of $2 million with a medical expense limit of $1 million.
-An elderly man slips and falls in your establishment and requires an ambulance as he has broken his hip.
+An elderly person slips and falls in your establishment and requires an ambulance, as they broke their hip.
 Your insurance will pay the cost of the transportation plus any medical bills incurred from the fall up to the $1 million in the policy limit.
 The aggregate limit is reduced by the claim amount as well.

-Understanding when general liability insurance is required, and what the policy limits are, helps you make sure that you are properly protected against various risks.
-Review the coverage with your insurance agent, to ensure you have the proper amount of insurance coverage and increase it where you think you have the most exposure.
-Remember that when a claim exceeds the limits, your business and you could be held responsible for the difference.
+Understanding when general liability insurance is required and what the policy limits are help you ensure that you are properly protected against various risks.
+Review the coverage with your agent and increase it where you think you have the most exposure.
+Remember that when a claim exceeds the limits, your business (and you) could be held responsible for the difference.